 4. Males Are the Masters of Territory

-Male impalas, known as rams, are highly territorial — especially during the breeding season.
-They mark their area by rubbing scent glands on vegetation and making loud snorts or roars to warn rivals.
-When another male challenges them, dramatic battles can ensue, involving horn clashes and physical confrontations.
-However, these fights rarely end in serious injury; they’re more about establishing dominance than destruction.
+Male impalas, known as rams, are highly territorial, especially during the “rut” or breeding season.
+To a ram, his patch of land is his kingdom, and he goes to great lengths to protect it.
+They mark their area by rubbing scent glands on vegetation and making loud snorts or roars to warn rivals of their presence.

 5. Impalas Have Two Main Social Groups